-Physicians believe that DHEA helps maintain strong bones as we get older in part because DHEA is a precursor to estrogen and testosterone, both of which are known to help reduce bone loss; but it appears that DHEA also has separate bone preserving effects that are unrelated to its metabolism into other hormones.
-The Mayo Clinic indicates that “Evidence suggests that higher DHEA levels may be linked to higher bone density, particularly in women who have undergone menopause.
+Physicians believe that DHEA helps maintain strong bones as we get older because DHEA is a precursor to estrogen and testosterone, both of which are known to help reduce bone loss; but it appears that DHEA also has separate bone-preserving effects that are unrelated to its metabolism into other hormones.
+The Mayo Clinic says “Evidence suggests that higher DHEA levels may be linked to higher bone density, particularly in women who have undergone menopause.
 Research reports that DHEA supplements may help increase bone density.”
-(4)
+(Mayo Clinic).

 Research performed at Washington University School of Medicine showed that DHEA supplementation in older adults could help improve age-related changes in fat mass and improve bone mineral density (Villarreal, 2000).

 DHEA also balances out excess stress hormones like cortisol, which supports bone growth.
 The body responds to stress by producing more of the adrenal hormone cortisol.
 When stress is not managed, large amounts of cortisol block bone growth.